-A particularly fine and rare 18th century sink carved from richly figured Breccia marble, known as Brèche de Baixas, formerly quarried in southern France.
-The marble displays a striking natural composition of black, white, beige, and warm brown fragments, giving the surface a vivid and decorative appearance characteristic of this prized stone.
+A particularly fine and rare 18th century sink carved from richly figured Breccia marble, known as Brèche Orientale, formerly quarried in southern France.
+The marble consists of broken pieces (clasts) of various colours and sizes that are naturally fused together under geological pressure.
+This creates a unique, irregular mosaic-like pattern.
+It displays a striking natural composition of black, white, beige, and warm brown fragments, giving the surface a vivid and decorative appearance.

 The sink has an oblong form with rounded front corners and a cartouche shaped interior basin.
 A well-defined bolection moulding - a raised, curving profile typical of the 18th century - runs along the front and sides, adding an elegant architectural detail.
 The inner basin is smooth an ensures perfect water drainage.